delfick/option_merge_addons/README.rst

    returned by the hooks to our known addons.
 4. Go to step 1 unless we've imported and resolved everything

-The order is such that something all dependencies are resolved before a hook that asked for dependencies is resolved.
+The order is such that all dependencies are resolved before a hook that asked for dependencies is resolved.

 The post_register also follows this where all dependencies are resolved before a hook that asks for them.